What Medication to Pack in Your First Aid Kit for Niue

 First Aid Kit and Medication for Niue

-With very few health issues to be worried about when travelling to Niue, one could assume that packing a first aid kit would be paracetamol for that cocktail headache and you’re done!
+With very few health issues to be worried about when travelling to Niue, one could assume that packing a first aid kit would be paracetamol for that cocktail headache and you’re done.
 Alas, we are as thorough as it gets at Niue Pocket Guide, so we will go over the most comprehensive first aid kit for Niue in the guide below!
-The list of medication to pack for your first aid kit for Niue takes into consideration every “danger” that Niue presents, from mosquito bites to sunburn to heatstroke.
+The list of medications to pack for your first aid kit for Niue takes into consideration every “danger” that Niue presents, from mosquito bites to sunburn to heatstroke.

-Health Tips for Travelling in Niue
+10 Essential Health Tips for Travelling in Niue

-• Speaking about water, make sure to only drink the water that is safe
+2. Speaking about water, make sure to only drink the water that is safe

-Travel First Aid Kit Checklist
+Niue Travel First Aid Kit Checklist

 Although you can get first aid kits in pretty much any pharmacy, they are pretty generic and often only include enough to deal with a couple of cuts.
 We like to create our own first aid kit that has been adapted to our destination, in this case, Niue, and to our personal needs.